v8-riscv/v8-riscv-ci/README.md

 ### Setup

-First, you must create a file, `.env` which stores the sensitive data:
+First, you must define the following environment variables or create a file, `.env`, which stores the sensitive data:

 ```
 BASE_URL=<URL-of-this-server>